Capital city: Helsinki

 The education system in Finland is known worldwide as one of the best.
 That includes their universities, too.
 They offer a variety of programs, many of which are taught in English.
 For Finns, education is free.
 It is also free if you’re from a country that is in the EU.
 The same goes for exchange students, although they may be obliged to pay in their own countries.

 International students from non-EU or EEA countries have to pay tuition fees.
 However, there are also exemptions to the rule and many scholarships that foreign students can take advantage of.
 Based on the university and the scholarship, it may cover either the entire tuition or a portion of it.

-The tuition fees for Finnish universities varies between €6,000 to €18,000 per year.
+The tuition fees for Finnish universities vary between €6,000 to €18,000 per year.
 You’ll also have some considerable expenses on living costs as a student in Finland.
-Monthly rent can be between €700 – €900, you also need to pay utilities, transportation, food, etc.
+Monthly rent can be between €700 – €900, and you also need to pay utilities, transportation, food, etc.

 Healthcare in Finland

 Healthcare in Finland is not free.
-It is funded by taxation and patients also pay fees.
-There are maximum fees which are primarily set by the municipalities and are stipulated in the Act and Decree on Social and Health Care Client Fees.
+It is funded by taxation, and patients also pay fees.
+There are maximum fees that are primarily set by the municipalities and are stipulated in the Act and Decree on Social and Health Care Client Fees.